suncoast-devs/handbook/lessons/js-intro/functions.md

 ## Defining functions

-A function definition (also called a function declaration, or function statement) consists of the `function` keyword, followed by:
+A function definition (also called a function declaration or function statement) consists of the `function` keyword, followed by:

 - The name of the function.
 - A list of parameters to the function, enclosed in parentheses and separated by